visualopsholdings/nodes/README.md

 ### 22 Nov 2025
 - We now parse BSON directly to and from out Dict objects for the MongoDB work.
 So no JSON.

+### 24 Nov 2025
+- Send back the id and the possible modifyDate when creating new objects.